Copper Sinks by Rachiele Made in the USA

 Don't be fooled by misleading websites.
 Gauge (thickness) is only part of the story.

 I am not aware of any other company (domestic or foreign) using cold rolled 14 gauge pure copper for the construction of their sinks.
 There is only one source in the USA where you can find cold rolled copper in sheets large enough to make copper sinks.
 Yes, only one!
 What is so important to us that we use cold rolled copper?
 It is simply significantly stronger than the typical copper that is sold worldwide.
 It is pure copper, but it has a different molecular structure than the typical annealed copper.
 Annealed copper is soft because it is super heated and that changes the molecular structure of the copper - making it soft enough to hammer and bend easily by hand.
 Cold rolled copper has a hardness on the Brinell scale of 100.
 Annealed (common copper used in imported sinks) has a hardness on the Brinell scale of 42.
 The strength of the copper we use is why we can offer a lifetime transferable warranty - and have done so since 1999.
 We have never had a sink fail in all of that time.
 My name is on every copper sink that leaves our shop and I have always intended to make the very best copper sink possible.

-This is what should concern you with many of the imports: (what are they hiding?)
+This is what should concern you with many of the copper sink companies online: (what are they hiding?)

 - Small online photos